UniquePete/DigitalConcepts/README.md

 The one, essentially stand-alone [JavaScript] application/script here is the syntax highlighter.
 This script is based on that developed by Indrek Luuk (see https://circuitjournal.com/syntax-highlighter).
-The present version is an in-line version that includes some additional syntax highlighting and optional line numbering.
+The present version is an in-line version that includes some additional Arduino IDE syntax highlighting, basic HTML syntax highlighting and optional line numbering.
 It requires the additional definition of appropriate CSS style definitions (see Highlight.css).

 The script and CSS files need to be placed in appropriate directories and referenced in the Head section of the relevant HTML file: